uozyurt/DiscreteLatentVariableModels_TopicSummary/README.md

 Discrete latent variables are hidden variables in models that take on a finite set of distinct values.
 They are crucial in decision-making processes and learning structures because they help capture the inherent discreteness in various types of data and systems. <br>

-The most natural answer for the "Why should we use them?" question stems from the real-world data representations.
-One can simply observe how the “data” is represented in the examples below:
+The most compelling answer to the question "Why should we use them?" arises from real-world data representations.
+One can simply observe how data is represented in the examples below:

 <div style="text-align: center;">
     <figure>
     <img src="figures/A-human-DNA-and-Part-of-DNA-sequence-28-29.jpg" alt="DNA Sequence">
-    <figcaption><a href="#Fig1">[Fig1]</a>.
+    <figcaption><br><a href="#Fig1">[Fig1]</a>.
 DNA sequence data representation </figcaption>
     </figure>
 </div>